vinhngx/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in between the fully connected layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in between the fully connected layers in order to reduce overfitting (model.py lines 177).

 Furthermore, we employ L2 regularization for every layer with weights (i.e., convolutional or fully connected) in order to counteract overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line xx-xx where we generate separate data generators for train and validation sets).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 105-106 where we generate separate data generators for train and validation sets).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning